-The value added by new asset management business in the period of 126 million Euro, almost entirely related to business distributed in Italy.
+The value added by new asset management business in the period of 193 million Euro, almost entirely related to business distributed in Italy.

-New Italian banking business added 28 million Euro, related mostly to proprietary mortgages, Freedom current accounts and structured bonds.
+New Italian banking business added 47 million Euro, related mostly to proprietary mortgages and structured bonds.

 3. MCEV COVERED BUSINESS